Ohio's Special Education Profiles

 The district profile is released to educational agencies in two phases.

-- Phase 2 - Released in May, this version includes all indicators and is made available to the same staff listed in Phase 1.
+- Phase 2 - Typically released in May, this version includes all indicators and is made available to the same staff listed in Phase 1.
 It is followed shortly by the public release.

 The public release of each district and community school’s profile is scheduled for May 2026.